lukstock/pyvesta/README.md

 ## Using PyVesta
-You only install the basic routines used in PyVesta via Pip.
+Only the basic routines are located in the pyvesta directory.
 The complete pipeline is provided as a .py scripy file in this repository.
 The files are named `PyVesta_INSTRUMENT.py`.

 Before using PyVesta, make sure you have switched to the correct conda environment.